jduru213/Linux-Projects-/README.md

 ## Project Overview: Linux-Projects

-This repository is a collection of hands-on projects tailored for Linux enthusiasts.
-Explore and deepen your understanding of Linux by engaging with practical projects covering a wide range of topics, from system configuration to security and more.
+This repository is a collection of hands-on projects tailored to explore and sharpen my understanding of Linux by engaging with practical projects covering a wide range of topics, from system configuration to security and more.

 ## Project list